csh970605/TensorFlow-2.0-Advanced/README.md

 # TensorFlow-2.0-Advanced

-This repository is a record of what I studied in a lecture on making machine learning models provided by Udemy with Python.
+This repository is a record of what I studied in a course on building tensorflow deep learning and artificial intelligence models in Python provided by Udemy.
 <br>
 [Lecture_Link]